TigerWolf/beamly/Readme.md

 ## Still in early development

-This gem is still in development and will change dramatically until it is released on ruby gems.
+This gem is still in development and will most likely change dramatically.
 Keep this in mind if you plan to use this in a production environment as its not recommended.

 The gem is only tested against the AU region currently.